HEALTH SYSTEMS IMPLEMENTATION

 Graduate capabilities & intended learning outcomes

-01. Apply project management theory, principles and skills to the conceptualisation, development, and implementation of health information and health informatics/health ICT systems, using appropriate frameworks and tools.
+01. Critically analyse project management theory, principles and skills to the conceptualisation, development, and implementation of health information and health informatics/health ICT systems, using appropriate frameworks and tools.

 - Recorded lectures and videos.
 Guided readings.
 Formative quizzes.
 Online discussion and team activities including development of a 'Statement of Work' for a business case study.
 Students will develop skills in project management documentation and software for an individual health information management/informatics project, including a j'Statement of Work' and a 'Work Breakdown Stucture'.

-02. Assess new health information system or service implementations and identify opportunities for improvement and change.
+02. Evaluate new health information system or service implementations and analyse opportunities for improvement and change.

 - Recorded lectures.
 Guided readings.
 Formative quizzes.
 Online discussion.
 Students will, with guidance, scope a health information related project.Format

-03. Demonstrate skill in the development of specifications and requirements for health technology and service-related contracts and health service agreements.
+03. Formulate specifications and requirements for health technology and service-related contracts and health service agreements.

 - Recorded lectures.
 Online discussion and team activities including development of a 'Tender Planning Document' for a business case study.
 Guided readings.
 Formative quizzes.